 In addition to installing solar, you will be spending your week working with a nonprofit that is dedicated to bringing the benefits of solar to underserved communities.
 You will connect with GRID's mission and vision and broaden your understanding of the communities we serve.
 We approach the experience through a service-learning framework and engage in daily reflections so that you can come prepared, integrate new information as you go, and get the most out of your time with us.
 Each project hosts 10 students.
 Participants must be 18 or older.

 How will students make a difference?

 Your work will bring solar power to communities who need it most.
 GRID’s projects benefit families living in rural areas that are not connected to the electrical grid, and therefore rely on expensive, unreliable, and toxic non-renewable energy sources for their lighting and cooking.
 Access to clean, renewable energy in schools, health clinics, homes, and on small farms unlocks educational opportunity, improves health services, brings light and AC power to households making new activities possible, and improves economic prosperity for families.
+GRID also bring solar to mission-aligned organizations in urban areas, reducing their electric bills so they can provide services to more people.
 Students get real experience with renewable energy while making a difference for people and the planet.

 What does it cost?

-Each team fundraises $25,000 for their 9-day trip, which covers the cost of the installation process, international fees, lodging, food, local transportation and activities during your stay.
+Each team fundraises $25,000 for their 8-day trip, which covers the cost of the installation process, international fees, lodging, food, local transportation and activities during your stay.
 Check out a sample trip itinerary here.
-Students will be responsible for securing transportation to their trip destination, either Mexico or Nepal.
+Airfare and international health insurance are not included.